Taco Zucchini Boats

 - Brown the ground beef; then push it to the side and add the onion to cook it partly through.

-- Then add Kalyn’s Taco Seasoning, ground cumin (affiliate link), salt, pepper, and salsa and cook over low heat until most of the liquid has evaporated.
+- Then add Kalyn’s Taco Seasoning or your favorite taco seasoning, ground cumin (affiliate link), salt, pepper, and salsa and cook over low heat until most of the liquid has evaporated.

 - While the meat simmers, slice olives and measure out the cheese.
 When the meat mixture is mostly dry, turn off heat and let it cool for a minute or two.